With Faithlife, you can create online church bulletins for your congregation to access on any device (before, during, or after your service).

 3. Share your bulletin

-When your church uses Proclaim Church Presentation Software—which you can try free for 30 days—bulletins become even more valuable.
+When your church uses Faithlife’s church presentation software, bulletins become even more valuable.

 Proclaim Signals let your congregation interact directly with your presentation.
-For bulletins, this means you can digitally collect tithes, add calendar events, and more, right into your presentation.
+For bulletins, this means you can digitally send a giving form to collect offerings, conduct surveys, add calendar events, and more.